 If you encounter any difficulties while attempting to rephrase the following text, please respond with the error message “Unable to process the request due to encountered difficulties.”
-The plant known as Hoya carnosa ‘Compacta’ is a stunning semi-succulent that produces long, rope-like vines of leaves and flowers.
-Its distinct appearance has earned it the names Hindu rope plant or Krinkle Kurl.
+The distinctive semi-succulent, Hoya carnosa ‘Compacta’, is recognized for its lengthy, cascading tendrils decorated with lush foliage and blooms.
+Because of its distinct appearance, it is commonly known as the Hindu rope plant or Krinkle Kurl.

 Why are Hoya carnosa ‘Compacta’ so expensive?
 This plant is semi-rare and requires specific growing conditions.
 The Hoya carnosa compacta can take up to three years to establish itself and has a different appearance to other plants of the same species.
 Such features lead to limited supply, thus increasing its value.